3 Easy Steps to Winterize Your Deck

 Mix and apply the solution liberally to the deck surface, allowing the mixture to set for about 15 minutes.
 Then, simply rinse the surface clean.
 For tougher stains, apply the solution with a soft bristle brush.
 Finally, rinse the deck thoroughly, ensuring all drainage areas are clear.

-These simple steps will prepare your deck for whatever winter weather has in store.
+These simple steps will prepare your deck for whatever winter has in store.
 By spending a little time preparing now, you can protect your investment in your home.
-Furthermore, you will ensure that when the sunshine does make its return, you will be ready to enjoy it that much sooner from your beautiful and safe outdoor living area.
+Furthermore, you’ll ensure that when the sunshine does make its return, you’ll be ready to enjoy it much sooner as they’ll be less preparation work come spring.